Nathan Perlmutter

-Nathan "Nate" Perlmutter (1923 – July 12, 1987) was the executive director of the Anti-defamation League from 1979 to 1987.
+Nathan Perlmutter (March 2, 1923 – July 12, 1987) was the American executive director of the Anti-Defamation League (ADL) from 1979 to 1987.
 Perlmutter joined the ADL in 1949, serving as regional director in Detroit, Miami, and New York until 1964.
 He became associate national director of the American Jewish Committee from 1965 to 1969.
 After that, he rejoined the ADL as assistant national director from 1973 to 1979, at which point he became national director.
 He served as ADL national director until his death in 1987.
 From 1969 to 1973 Perlmutter was vice president of Brandeis University.

 Perlmutter received the Presidential Medal of Freedom from Ronald Reagan.

-ADL presidency (1979-1987)
+ADL presidency (1979–1987)

 In 1979, Nathan Perlmutter took the role of national director, serving until his death in 1987.

 Before Perlmutter's tenure, the ADL had been critical of the religious Christian right and criticized the American Jewish Congress for its pursuit of evangelical support for Israel, concerned about rise in their belief in a "Christian America".
 Under the leadership of Perlmutter and his 1978-1983 co-director of interreligious affairs Yechiel Eckstein, the ADL shifted its approach.
 In the words of Eckstin, the organization began establishing "lines of communication" to Christians and people on the political right, leading to "implications for Jewish-Evangelical relations and for the question of support for Israel".
 Though tensions in the relations of the ADL to the religious right never eased entirely, collaboration increased.
 The ADL under Perlmutter began ignoring some of the more contentious policy positions on the religious right.
 Perlmutter said: "Jews can live with all the domestic priorities of the Christian Right on which liberal Jews differ so radically, because none of these concerns is as important as Israel".
 This shift reflected a similar shift occurring among other Jewish leaders, including those at the AJC, AIPAC, and the Conference of Presidents of Major American Jewish Organizations.
 This acquiescence to the right in favor of its support of Israel was continued under the subsequent Foxman administration.
 Perlmutter also made direct appeals in the Jewish press, such as in the liberal monthly the Reconstructionist.

 Through the 1970s, Perlmutter opposed affirmative action in colleges.
 He was part of a Jewish community cohort that compared affirmative action to the quota system that had limited Jewish involvement in American and European higher education in the 1920s.
 Perlmutter promoted a ban on all race-based admissions criteria.
 This opposition caused friction with black groups the ADL had allied with through the 1960s.

 In 1980, Perlmutter called on the Republican Party for a "prompt and unequivocal repudiation" of the Ku Klux Klan's endorsement of then-presidential candidate Ronald Reagan.
 He expressed distress at "the unfortunate stalling, buck passing and refusal to comment" on the part of white house aides questioned about the matter.